Wash First, Soak Second: The Onsen Rule Nobody Bends

-The shared hot bath is not for washing.
-It's for soaking after you're already clean.
-Sit at the stool, soap up fully, rinse every bubble off, THEN lower yourself in.
-Miss this and you're the tourist everyone's politely pretending not to notice.
+The shared hot bath isn't for washing.
+Sit at the shower stool, soap fully, rinse every bubble off, THEN lower in.
+Miss this and everyone notices.

 Jumping straight into the bath